excellalabs/intro-to-functional-scala/README.md

 ##### Promises

 A promise is similar to a future but is writable (CompletableFuture), so can be kept by the issuer explicitly as it has a public setter.
 It's a way for other parts of the program to put a value in the Future.

+Working with Promises is more flexible.
+Can register multiple callbacks.
+Object between producer and consumer.

 Where Future provides an interface exclusively for querying, Promise is a companion type that allows you to complete a Future by putting a value into it exactly once.
 It cannot be changed after it completes.